Tuesday, November 14, 2017

 55. Teo Torriatte (Let Us Cling Together)

-One way to make your foreign, non-English speaking audiences feel more at home is to sing the chorus to your song in their language instead of yours, which brings us to "Teo Torriatte (Let Us Cling Together)".
-Featuring Brian May tickling the ivories again and a huge, (of course), sing-along section in Japanese, the A Day at the Races caper was put out as single only in that country and also performed live there every opportunity since.
+One way to make your non-English speaking audiences feel more at home is to sing the chorus to your song in their language instead of yours, which brings us to "Teo Torriatte (Let Us Cling Together)".
+Featuring Brian May tickling the ivories again and a huge, (of course), sing-along section in Japanese, the A Day at the Races caper was put out as single only in that country and also performed live there at every opportunity since.

 54. You Take My Breath Away